WhiteFang23/Phishing-Email-Simulator/README.md

 # Phishing Email Simulator 🔐

-A Final-Year Cybersecurity Project designed to simulate phishing email campaigns in a controlled and ethical environment.
+A Cybersecurity Project designed to simulate phishing email campaigns in a controlled and ethical environment.
 The system helps evaluate user awareness, track phishing link interactions, and improve security training within organizations.

 ---